← Back to 史記

 19

-In the thirty-second year, Duke Xi's younger brother from the same mother, Yizhong Nian, died.
+In the thirty-second year, Duke Xi’s younger full brother Yizhongnian died.
 His son was called Gongsun Wuzhi.
-Duke Xi loved him and ordered that his rank, clothing, and support be compared to the crown prince.
+Duke Xi favored him and ordered that his rank, clothing, and support be equal to those of the crown prince.

 20

-In the thirty-third year, Duke Xi died, and the crown prince Zhu'er was established.
-This was Duke Xiang.
+In the thirty-third year, Duke Xi died and the crown prince Zhu’er succeeded; this was Duke Xiang.

 21

-In the first year of Duke Xiang, when he had first become crown prince, he once fought with Wuzhi.
-When he was established, he reduced Wuzhi's rank and clothing, and Wuzhi resented it.
+In the first year of Duke Xiang, when he had first been crown prince, he once fought with Wuzhi.
+After he came to the throne, he reduced Wuzhi’s rank and clothing, and Wuzhi resented it.

 22